 This component should clearly describe the Applicant's ability to provide the necessary information technology infrastructure, oversight, and on-going support for the eICU program.
-The narrative should include a detailed plan that will confirm the ability to provide, maintain and support a point to point dedicated circuit from the remote ICU back to the main Emory eICU campus with reliable minimum bandwidth of 2 Mb/s, for audio/video bi-directional (up and down) transmissions for each user session.
+The narrative should include a detailed plan that will confirm the ability to provide, maintain and support a point-to-point dedicated circuit from the remote ICU back to the main Emory eICU campus with reliable minimum bandwidth of 2 Megabits per second (2Mb/s), for audio/video bi-directional (up and down) transmissions for each user session.
 For two concurrent 2-way video sessions, the preference is for a 5Mb/s circuit.
-All monitoring equipment and systems must be able to provide HL7 format input to interface with the eICU system.
+All monitoring equipment and systems must be able to provide Higher Level Seven (HL7) format input to interface with the eICU system.
 Any electronic medical record and/or interface being used in the Laboratory, Pharmacy and Radiology will need to be available to feed information to the eICU system using HL7 protocols.
 There will be a need for the remote site to host an internal facing web server which is part of the vendor-Philips, eICU solution.

 The Applicant will also need to verify the availability of qualified technical support staff that has abilities to diagnose and replace board level component failures, as well as experience with troubleshooting local and wide area network failures.
-This should include experience with ports, protocols, and firewall configurations, as well as network traffic shaping using QoS over the local LAN to prioritize video traffic.
+This should include experience with ports, protocols, and firewall configurations, as well as network traffic shaping using Quality of Service (QoS) over the local LAN to prioritize video traffic.
 Staff must also have the ability to diagnose and support common web server issues.